AdobeDocs/analytics.en/help/export/analytics-data-feed/c-df-contents/late-arriving-hits.md

 >[!CONTEXTUALHELP]
 >id="aa_datafeed_late_hits"
 >title="Allow late-arriving hits"
->abstract="Select this option to include data that arrived after the data feed job finished processing data within the set reporting frequency (daily, hourly, or every 15 minutes).
+>abstract="Select this option to include data that arrived after the data feed job finished processing data within the set reporting frequency (usually daily or hourly).
 With this option enabled, every time a data feed processes data, it looks at any late hits that arrived and batches them in with the next data feed file that is sent."

 <!-- markdownlint-enable MD034 -->